OSU-CEOAS-Schmittner/UVic2.9-local/README.md

 1. Clone this repo somewhere.
 2. Exec `config_UVic_env.sh`
-3. Modify and compile your code: `mk e`
+3. Modify in `code\` and compile: `mk e`
 4. Submit a job to run `qsub mobi1.9nb.q`

+There's also a handy script to clean up your working directory as the model litters a lot of output and log files that you may not want. `cleanup.sh`.

 ## Running the tests